-I spent a week in May remote-working from one of my favorite cities in the world: Tokyo.
-In this trip, I stumbled upon Daikanyama, one of the residential neighborhood surrounding Shibuya.
+In one of my trips to Tokyo, I stumbled upon Daikanyama, one of the residential neighborhoods surrounding Shibuya.
 Daikanyama unexpectedly became one of my favorite areas in Tokyo – I’ll tell you why in this post!

-This is when Daikanyama came in – this place is heaven on earth for those working remotely.
-We actually came here for lunch one day without much expectation, but I fell in love with the quiet and relaxed ambiance of this neighborhood that we camped out here a few days in a row.
+Daikanyama is perfect for visitors looking to spend a slow afternoon exploring cafe and trendy shops.
+I came to Daikanyama for lunch one day without much expectation, but I fell in love with the quiet and relaxed ambiance of this neighborhood where I camped out a few days in a row.

-Daikanyama is only a stone throw away from Shibuya (10 minutes walk to be exact) but it’s a stark contrast from the busy, crowded and at times overwhelming Shibuya.
-Daikanyama actually encompasses a very small area and you can easily explore it in one day or a few hours – to quote a friend who has spent his whole life in Tokyo: “It’s not even really a place, it’s just this area on the way to other places”.
+Daikanyama is only a stone-throw away from Shibuya – 10 minutes walk to be exact.
+But it’s a stark contrast from the busy, crowded, and at times overwhelming Shibuya.
+Daikanyama actually encompasses a very small area and you can easily explore it in one day or even just a few hours.
+To quote a friend who has spent his whole life living in Tokyo: “It’s not even really a place, it’s just this area on the way to other places”.

 Despite that, Daikanyama is hardly a hidden gem – it has been featured by major publications and referred to as “The Brooklyn of Tokyo” by Vogue.
-I’m sure you can guess what you’ll find in Daikanyama – small boutique shops, coffee shops, and trendy restaurants.
+You can guess what you’ll find in Daikanyama – small boutique shops, coffee shops, and trendy restaurants.

 So without further ado – here is my short Daikanyama guide, perfect for a lazy afternoon:

 We came across this cafe while wandering around Log Road after having lunch at King George (more on that later).
-Hands down, Garden House Craft is my favorite place to work from in Daikanyama.
+Hands down, Garden House Crafts is my favorite place to work in Daikanyama.

 There is a Starbucks on the ground floor (You’ll see that Tsutaya and Starbucks are often partnered up in Tokyo).
 Photographers might want to check out the camera specialty store outside of the bookstore, called Kitamura Photo Equipment.

-Since I was mostly occupied during the day, I did not have time to check out more places in Daikanyama.
-Here are a few that caught my eyes.
-I will definitely come back for them in the future.
+Since I was mostly working during the day, I did not have time to check out more places in Daikanyama.
+Here are a few that caught my eye.
+I will definitely come back for them in the future!

-- Tempu Shibuya – I love hole-in-the-wall places and Tempu definitely got my attention because of that.
-They seem to be well known for Takoyaki, which is more well-known in Osaka than Tokyo.
+Tempu Shibuya – I love hole-in-the-wall places and Tempu definitely got my attention because of that.
+They seem to be well known for Takoyaki, which is more well-known in Osaka than in Tokyo.

 Alright, that’s all I have on Daikanyama.
 If you have a free day in Tokyo, I highly recommend checking out this area.